-What is portal hypertension?
+What is cirrhosis and portal hypertension?

 - Loss of appetite

-- Unintended weight loss
+- Unplanned weight loss

 - Weakness and fatigue

-- Jaundice (which is the yellowing of the skin and eyes)
+- Jaundice (yellowing of your skin and eyes)

 - Dark brown urine